linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/06 - Increasing Returns and Monopolistic Competition.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/63f1db7a850adb38cbb0d903247fe731ef9476a5878624638e498d737957e492.jpg)

-Increasing Returns to Scale This diagram shows the average cost,  $AC$ , and marginal cost,  $MC$ , of a firm.
+Increasing Returns to Scale.
+This diagram shows the average cost,  $AC$ , and marginal cost,  $MC$ , of a firm.
 Increasing returns to scale cause average costs to fall as the quantity produced increases.
 Marginal cost is below average cost and is drawn as constant for simplicity.

 Numerical Example As an example of the cost curves in Figure 6-3, suppose that the firm has the following cost data:

 $$
-\text{Fi xe dc os ts} = \$ 1 0 0
+\text{Fixed costs} = \$100
 $$

 $$
-\text{Ma rg in al} = \$ 10 \text{pe ru ni t}
+\text{Marginal} = \$10 \text{per unit}
 $$

 Given these costs, the average costs for this firm for various quantities are as shown in Table 6-2.